byexamples/byexample/docs/usage.rst

     $ byexample --pretty none -l python syntetic.doc       # byexample: +WS
     <...>
     File syntetic.doc, 4/4 test ran in <...> seconds
-    [FAIL] Pass: 2 Fail: 2 Aborted: 0
+    [FAIL] Pass: 2 Fail: 2 Skip: 0

 At the end of the execution a summary shows how many examples were executed, how many passed and how many failed.
+A skipped example means that the examples has a '+SKIP' option.
+It was not executed and it will not be part of the count of tests run.

+In normal circustances there are two possible status: PASS and FAIL.

-An aborted examples means that the user aborted it (pressing ctrl-c) or the underlying interpreter crashed.
+If something strange happen like the user pressed ctrl-c or the underlying interpreter crashed, the status will be ABORT.

 Instead of running all the examples, you can run them but stopping at the first
 failure: